essykings/python-datetime/README.md

 ### Components of datetime

 The datetime module can be used to obtain different versions of time.
-Lets look at the attributes in the datetime module.
-To do that we will use the dir() function
+Let's look at the attributes in the datetime module.
+To do that we are going to use the dir() function

 ```sh
 import datetime